 I love visiting the Tower of London in the capital’s most historic neighbourhood.
 Just a two-minute walk from the Hotel, the historic castle is a must-see.
 I recommend going first thing in the morning on a weekday to avoid the crowds.
-Start your visit with a tour led by the famed Yeoman Warders – guardians of the Tower – then explore the collection of Crown Jewels, some of which are still in use.
+Start your visit with a tour led by the famed Yeomen Warders – guardians of the Tower – then explore the collection of Crown Jewels, some of which are still in use.

 The Calm of the River